mexcdevelop/apidocs/source/index.html.md

 The current websocket push uses the protobuf format.
 The specific integration process is as follows:

 1.**PB File Definition**
-   The PB definition files can be obtained via the provided link.
+   The PB definition files can be obtained via the provided link:[https://github.com/mexcdevelop/websocket-proto](https://github.com/mexcdevelop/websocket-proto)

 2.**Generate Deserialization Code**
    Use the tool available at [https://github.com/protocolbuffers/protobuf](https://github.com/protocolbuffers/protobuf) to compile the .proto files and generate deserialization code.